adibirzu/mcp-oci/ARCHITECTURE.md

 - Use pytest for local runs, mock OCI where necessary

 ## Change Log (Highlights)

+2.2 (2025-09-18)
+- Added infrastructure creation capabilities with ALLOW_MUTATIONS safety controls
+- Added oci-mcp-blockstorage server with list_volumes and create_volume tools
+- Added oci-mcp-loadbalancer server with list_load_balancers and create_load_balancer tools
+- Enhanced oci-mcp-network with create_vcn and create_subnet tools
+- Enhanced oci-mcp-compute with create_instance tool (SSH key injection support)
+- Updated Claude Desktop configuration script with all new servers
+- Fixed UX relations diagram to dynamically update with new servers and tools
+- Enhanced server descriptions and documentation with creation capabilities
+- All creation tools include comprehensive error handling and OCI tracing

 2.1 (2025-09-17)
 - Added oci-mcp-inventory server (ShowOCI), diff-first responses, env defaults